RocketDerp/April14_2025/Art/ScreenPlay/Fiction_Cults.md

 Now We The Nation, United States of America, EVERYONE - not just MAGA, not just White Housse, EVERYONE - even people too young to vote, even non-voters.
 We are now here, and we do not know why.

-***Now you are here and you don't know why, we as a nation, don't know why** ... past the palces like Fox News year 1996, where you used to learn... https://www.youtube.com/watch?v=rZoD8JEFjAE
+***Now you are here and you don't know why, we as a nation, don't know why** ... past the palces like Fox News year 1996, where you used to learn...
+Neil Postman said all the right things in 1985, but he means nothing to you in October 2025, and you don't know why... https://www.youtube.com/watch?v=rZoD8JEFjAE